-Section 120.10 - Fan Energy Index - The purpose of this change is to add new mandatory requirements for certain fan types to be installed in all applications.
-This change is important to ensure a minimum efficiency level.
-This requirement would apply to all fans with an electrical input power \geq 1 kW, though numerous exemptions apply.
+Section 120.10 - Fan Energy Index - New mandatory requirements for certain fan types to be installed in new construction applications at a certain efficiency level.
+This requirement would apply to all fans with an electrical input power $\geq$ 1 kW, though numerous exemptions apply.
 Most notably, fans that are embedded in regulated equipment (such as packaged rooftop units) are exempt, as are all fans embedded with other equipment with a fan electrical input power less than 4.1 kW (or 5 HP).
-However, certain large embedded fans with a fan electrical input power less than 4.1 kW such as those found in large unregulated air handlers would be subject to FEI requirements.
+However, certain large embedded fans with a fan electrical input power less than 4.1 kW such as those found in large un-regulated air handlers would be subject to FEI requirements.

-Section 140.4(c) - Fan Power Budget - The purpose of this change is to replace the existing fan power limitations section with a new fan power budget standard section where each "fan system" is allocated a power budget (kW) as a function of airflow (cfm), system type, with additional allowances available for various components.
+Section 140.4(c) - Fan Power Budget - Replaces the existing fan power limitations section with a new fan power budget standard section where each "fan system" is allocated a power budget (kW) as a function of airflow (cfm), system type, with additional allowances available for various components.
 Other key changes include creating new definitions, changing the metric from fan brake HP or motor HP to fan electrical input power to capture transmission and motor efficiency losses.
-Notably the fan power budget would also expand the scope of fan systems covered by code from 5 motor nameplate HP to 1 kW fan electrical input power.
-This change is necessary to implement the proposed code change for all fan systems.
+Notably the fan power budget would also expand the scope of fan systems covered by code from 5 motor nameplate HP to 1 kW fan electrical input power and would apply to all fan systems that move air, regardless if moving air from a heating or cooling source or not.